M45 - The Pleiades Star Cluster

 February 6th, 2016

-The photo below is the result of only 2 hours of total exposure with our unmodified Canon t3i, attached to our 8” f/3.9 Newtonian telescope!
+The photo below is the result of only 2 hours of total exposure with our unmodified Canon T3i, attached to our 8” f/3.9 Newtonian telescope!

 What did we do?
 This was our first attempt at guiding with our new Auto-guiding package from Orion.
 We set it up and launched PHD2 on our laptop.
 Because of the 2-second long exposures, we were able to see a couple of white dots on our frames.
-We were complete beginners and thought these were stars, and decided to guide on one of them.
+We were complete beginners and thought these were stars, and decided to guide one of them.
 We realized two hours later that our pictures were all blurry and full of star trails.
 This is because these "white dots" were just dust particles from the guide scope's cap we left on...
 All the frames from the two hours that passed all went to the trash.
 This is why we only have two hours of stackable data instead of four.

 Note that the photo is uncropped and as you can see, Messier 45 fits perfectly in the frame of our 8" telescope.